kristjankoitla/profession-frontend/README.md

 # Worker registration app
-This is the frontend side for the Worker registration app.
+This is the frontend side of the Worker registration app.

 # Getting Started